crocodilestick/Calibre-Web-Automated/README.md

 ## Adding Books to Your Library
 - Simply move your newly downloaded or existing eBook files to the ingest folder which is `/cwa-book-ingest` by default or whatever you designated during setup if using the Script Install method.
 Anything you place in that folder will be automatically analysed, converted if necessary and then imported into your Calibre-Web library.
+    - _⚠️ **ATTENTION ⚠️ Downloading torrent files directly into `/cwa-book-ingest` is currently not supported.
+It will cause duplicate imports and potentially a corrupt database.
+This is currently being investigated**_
     - I personally use a script that my instance of qBittorrent will automatically execute upon finishing a download with the category **'books'** to fully automate the process however there's an infinite number of configurations out there so do whatever works best for your needs!
 ## The Cover-Enforcer CLI Tool
 ~~~